SD Access 4 All logoSD Access for All

 SD Access 4 All Tool Kit

-In partnership with the San Diego Metropolitan Transit System and Urban Collaborative Project, the City of San Diego's SD Access 4 All program is now offering public Wi-Fi at select bus shelters in the San Diego Promise Zone.
+In partnership with the San Diego Metropolitan Transit System and Urban Collaborative Project, the City of San Diego's SD Access 4 All program is now offering public Wi-Fi at select bus stops in the San Diego Promise Zone.
 Please see the following list for the stops offering this service.
 These bus stops are also featured in the interactive map below.

 For connection issues, please contact 619-236-5999.